 The city of Rochester wanted a higher level of architectural finishes on their new 640 car parking ramp.
 They challenged the designers to explore for something different than traditional architectural precast concrete that is on many of the city’s parking ramps.
 In the end, the designers selected a terra-cotta clay tile exterior veneer on an architectural precast concrete panel.

-Wells Concrete produced and erected more than 20,000 sq. ft. of precast for the project, including some unique arch pieces.
+Wells produced and erected all the precast, including some unique arch pieces.
 The top arch sits on a bottom arch on each side.
-There are two complete arches, going over a railroad track that goes under the ramp.
-The top arch is 45′-9.5″ out to out with a rise of 9′-6″ to the top.
-The section is 34″ deep, 16″ wide and a taper to 23’’ wide on the top side in erected position, with a sandblast finish.
-In addition to the arched pieces, Wells provided architectural wall panels with beautiful cornices and terra-cotta accents.
+There are two complete arches, going over a railroad track that goes under the ramp, with a sandblast finish.
+In addition to the arched pieces, Wells also provided architectural wall panels with beautiful cornices and terra-cotta accents.

 Terra-cotta is a type of ceramic tile made from red and brown clays unique to the quarry location.
 The raw clay material is shaped into the desired clay tile sizes and then is allowed to dry, then fired in a kiln.
 Firing the clay tiles makes it hard and durable.
 The tile can then be glazed or left untreated in its natural state.
 Terra-cotta tiles are a lovely mixture of reds, browns and natural earth tones, which can create swooping clouds of color with subdued changes on surface of every clay tile.